-The certificate that you acquire when you pass the Vermont GED exam is everywhere accepted as equivalent to a common high school credential.
+The certificate you acquire when you pass the Vermont GED exam is accepted as equivalent to a common high school credential across North America.
 You don’t need to take the entire GED battery at once.
 You can take (and pay for) one test at a time.

 The passing score does not reflect a minimum level of academic achievement.
 In fact, the passing standard is set so that 40 percent of all high-school graduates would fail the GED test on the first try.
 The GED assessment system is designed to measure whether a student has mastered a level of knowledge comparable to that of high-school graduates.